Toss: Rant or argument

 Try: Diatribe, meaning a nasty (and usually lengthy) tirade, whether spoken or written.
 Are you prone to diatribes when you’re upset?
 Because they are the perfect excuse to use fancy words that the person you’re ranting at may not understand.

 Try: Vitriolic.
 The word vitriol originally meant “sulfates.”
 It evolved over time, keeping the “corrosive” and “destructive” connotations from its association with sulfuric acid.
 Now, it’s used to describe a nasty, scathing comment or action.
-Check out these 10 common words that you’ll only find in English.
+Brushing up on these 41 little grammar rules will also make you sound smarter.